Pooja-Arumugam/Global-Renewable-Energy-and-Indicators/README.md

 git clone https://github.com/Pooja-Arumugam/Global-Renewable-Energy-and-Indicators.git
 cd Global-Renewable-Energy-and-Indicators
-Set up your Python environment
+Set up your Python environment nginx

-nginx
 Copy
 Edit

-pip install -r requirements.txt
-Run data processing notebooks
+- Run data processing notebooks

-Untitled4.ipynb and flourishcode.ipynb(datathon).ipynb to prepare and split data for Flourish.
+- Untitled4.ipynb and flourishcode.ipynb(datathon).ipynb to prepare and split data for Flourish.

-Global_Renewable_Energy_Indicators.ipynb to generate all Python visualizations.
+- Global_Renewable_Energy_Indicators.ipynb to generate all Python visualizations.

-Upload cleaned CSVs to Flourish
+- Upload cleaned CSVs to Flourish

-Log in to Flourish.
+- Log in to Flourish.

-Import CSV files.
+- Import CSV files.

-Customize visualizations.
+- Customize visualizations.

-Embed in your site using iframes.
+- Embed in your site using iframes.

-Pooja Arumugam
-LinkedIn | GitHub

 Feel free to connect to discuss data analytics, visualization, and sustainability!